SoftwareAG/c8y-docs/src/render/guides/microservice-sdk/concept/deployment.html.md

 Refer to [Microservice manifest](/guides/reference/microservice-manifest) in the Reference guide for details on how to create a manifest file with applicable settings.

-For further information on deploying microservices to Cumulocity, refer to [Managing applications](/guides/users-guide/administration#managing-applications) in the User guide.
+For further information on deploying microservices to Cumulocity, refer to Administration > [Managing applications](/guides/users-guide/administration#managing-applications) in the User guide.

 >**Info:** In case of microservices, you need to subscribe to the application to use it.